-The cost-effectiveness and practicability were considered by the municipality as determining factors in awarding the contracts; therefore, the specifications drafted were biased towards suppliers situated in close proximity to the municipality.
+- 38. The cost effectiveness and practicability was considered by the municipality as determining factors in the awarding of the contracts therefore the specifications drafted were biased towards suppliers situated in close proximity to the municipality. - 39.
+Sufficient and appropriate audit evidence could not be provided by management to substantiate that the performance of contractors was monitored on a monthly basis and that performance measures implemented, were sufficient to ensure effective contract management.